hove-io/transit_model/src/documentation/ntfs_fare_v2_to_v1_specs.md

 This file must be created without any data.

-## Conversion of a flat fare on a specific network
+## Conversion of a flat fare on specific networks

 ### Description in V2 model
 A flat fare on a set of specific networks is described in the V2 fare system as: